GoogleChrome/web.dev/src/site/content/en/fast/codelab-cloudinary-url-api/index.md

 ## Optimize an image

 - Click the **Remix to Edit** button (top-right corner) to make the project editable.
-- In the next few steps you will replace the image link on Line #25 of `index.html` file, with a fetch URL.
+- In the next few steps, you will replace the image link on Line #25 of `index.html` file, with a fetch URL.

 ### Fetch URL